Project

 Actions #5

-Updated by ggardet_arm about 2 years ago
+Updated by ggardet_arm over 2 years ago

 It seems to be ThunderX1 and ThunderX2 machines.
 From my experience, they are not good as openQA workers and better to be used to build packages.